 - 1 teaspoon (5 ml) fresh thyme

 - salt and freshly cracked pepper to taste

 - 1 teaspoon (5 ml) Worcestershire sauce

 - 2 tablespoon (30 ml) Italian Blend cheese

 - Melt butter in a large skillet.
 Sauté shallots until soft, add mushrooms and sauté until browned.
 Add thyme, salt and pepper, and Worcestershire sauce.
 Allow to cool slightly.

-- Cut pastry into 3x3 (7.6cm x 7.6 cm) squares.
+- Cut 1 sheet of Pepperidge Farm puff pastry into 3x3 (7.6cm x 7.6 cm) squares.
 Fit squares into a mini muffin tin.
-Fill with 1 tsp (5 ml) of the mushroom mixture, top with a sprinkle of cheese.
+Fill with 1 teaspoon (5 ml) of the mushroom mixture, top with a sprinkle of cheese.